dhirajpatra/dhirajpatra/README.md

 ### 🚀 What I do

-- Build **LLM-powered and AI-driven systems** that are reliable, secure, and usable
+- Build **LLM-powered Agentic and AI-driven systems** that are reliable, secure, and usable
 - Design **end-to-end architectures** across cloud, data, and application layers
 - Work directly with **users, domain experts, and stakeholders** to solve complex problems
 - Take ownership of **deployment, iteration, and long-term system behavior**